Dreksh/algebra-explorer/CONTRIBUTING.md

 This piping is usually why functions like [Dict.insert](https://package.elm-lang.org/packages/elm/core/latest/Dict#insert) have Dict as the last parameter as well as the return type, because that lends itself more towards chaining them together
 * e.g. `dict |> Dict.insert "a" "b" |> Dict.insert "c" "d"` will insert twice into `dict`

+here is some good intuition for the pipe: it is like having objects where you do `foo.bar()`, but instead here we do foo |> bar

 ### Browser.application
 * `subscriptions` is for javascript events such as onTimer and websockets

 ### JSON
 * Json.Decode.* is how to parse json objects (e.g. events from onSubmit)
 * here you can use `<|` to make it read nicely

+### Commands and Subscriptions

+* a command can be returned by an update
+  * e.g. a button click returns an event that updates the model, the model then returns a command which makes a HTTP request, this request can then return another event to update the model again
+  * it is called a command because you are *commanding* the Html/Javascript runtime to do something
+  * it then automatically hooks in the callback to update the model for you
+* a subscription *listens* to the runtime
+  * a sub needs to return an event to update the model

 ## Maths
 * DisplayEvent is passed into the Display.view as an argument